 When you attach the Eyepiece Sleeve, you should first remove the lens cap - retaining ring combo.
 You can in fact leave it on, pushing it through one of the gaps in the side of the Eyepiece Sleeve, but then you won't be able to use it and it will tend to interfere with rotating the eyepiece to zoom.
 What I did was to drill a small hole in its pry tab and attach it with fine cord to a gap in the base of the scope.
 I had already made a similar arrangement with the lens cap at the other end of the scope, which came with a hole already in it but no cord.

 And now a suggestion for Eagle Optics.
 Another item that they list in the Related Products tab is a Pentax red dot sight that connects to the picatinny rail on the scope.
 We bought one before we bought the camera adapter, figured out how to use it, and thought it would be very useful in quickly getting the scope pointed in the right direction.
-However, it is not compatible with the camera adapter, and Eagle Optics should note this in the descriptions of both of these products.
-Since the spaces that they respectively occupy overlap, starting as I recall with the very first piece of the adapter that one puts on the scope, one must be completely removed to attach the other.
-And even if one were willing to do this, one would have to re-calibrate the sight every time it was put on the scope.
-I have given the red-dot sight to a hunter friend.
+However, it is only marginally compatible with the camera adapter, and Eagle Optics should note this in the descriptions of both of these products.
+See my review of the sight for more details on the compatibility issue.

 Vortex Viper Digital Camera Adapter